The Human Truth Foundation

 q=180.

-Slovenia comes 34th in the world in terms of its environmental performance.
+Slovenia comes 34th in the world regarding its environmental performance.

 The Environmental Performance Index 2018 data includes 24 indicators including air pollution, water and sanitation, biodiversity, ecosystems and environmental health, combined into a single score by country, by the Yale University Center for Environmental Law & Policy.